juampe/base-cabal/README.md

 #Adapt Makefile to DOCKER_TAG to tag and fit your own docker registry
 make
-#Artifact goes to repo directory
+#Artifact goes to repo directory and it is avalibale via github to next step
 ```

 # Enjoy!🍿